 References are abbreviated "COM" followed by year and number.
-Since 2003 they have only been published online, on Eur-Lex as Preparatory acts.
+Since 2003 they have been published on Eur-Lex as Preparatory documents.

 Treaties are the European Union’s primary legislation, comparable to constitutional law in many countries.
 They establish the fundamental features of the Union, in particular the responsibilities of decision-making bodies and legislative procedures.
 Treaties are negotiated between representatives of member states but must be be ratified, either by national parliaments or via citizen referendum.

 European Parliament.
 Members of parliament are directly elected by EU citizens.
 Together with the Council, it comprises the legislative branch of the EU.
 Members of the European Parliament sit in political groups irrespective of nationality.

 Archives.
 Archives of Parliamentary documents for previous terms.